cascadia-cookbooks/iptables/README.md

 ## Usage
 Here's an `iptables` role that will install and configure iptables.

 Including the `cop_iptables` cookbook in the run_list ensures that iptables will be installed.
 Use the `default['iptables']['rules']` attribute to merge your rules with the cookbook template.

-In this example the first rule will allow all traffic on the `eth0` interface, which is usually the LAN interface.
-The second and third rules are allowing traffic over port `22/tcp` and `80/tcp` on the `eth1` or WAN interface.
+In this example the first rule will allow all traffic on all interfaces.
+The second and third rules are allowing traffic over port `22/tcp` and `80/tcp` on all interfaces as well.

 You can get a list of interfaces by using the `$ ifconfig` command on your host.